poweradmin/poweradmin-docs/docs/database/postgresql-configuration.md

 ## SQL Compatibility Notes

-When developing custom queries or extensions for PowerAdmin with PostgreSQL, note these differences from MySQL:
+When developing custom queries or extensions for Poweradmin with PostgreSQL, note these differences from MySQL:

 1. PostgreSQL uses `SERIAL` instead of `AUTO_INCREMENT`
 2. String concatenation uses `||` instead of `CONCAT()` or `+`